-4. Academic Probation: In accordance with Title 38, Code of Federal Regulations, Part 21, 5253 (d) (4), "The school enforces a policy relative to standards of conduct and progress required of the student."
+- 3. 70 Unit Rule Once a veteran has received an associate degree in any major, he/she is eligible for further training at the college only if he/she takes courses required for upper division status at his/her transfer institution, or if he/she changes his/ her objective.
+These courses must be approved by the Veterans Administration. - 4.
+Academic Probation: In accordance with Title 38, Code of Federal Regulations, Part 21, 5253 (d) (4), "The school enforces a policy relative to standards of conduct and progress required of the student."
 This means that for veterans and/or eligible dependents, if such a student fails to obtain a cumulative grade point average of 2.0 or better after three (3) consecutive semesters, his/her VA educational benefits will be discontinued.

-Credit for Military Service
+General Education Credit for Military Service

-Upon verification of completion of a Basic Training course in any of the armed services, the physical education graduation requirement will be waived.
+Upon verification of completion of a Basic Training course in any of the armed services, LACCD General Education Area E Health and Physical Education general education requirement will be waived.
 Waiver of the health education graduation requirement is not automatic; petitions will be evaluated on a case-by-case basis.